ozelen/cv/README.md

 - NodeJS
 - Redis

-A fantastic experience on a sports betting project for a UK-based customer was the atmosphere of a product company for the first time for me, where the hosting company made this atmosphere even much better.
+A fantastic experience on a sports betting project for a UK-based customer was the atmosphere of a product company for the first time, where the hosting company made this atmosphere even much better.
 Here was my dream team and my first experience as a full-stack developer and de-facto application architect, including React frontend, NodeJS backend, event-driven architecture, and scalable microservice infrastructure.
-We produced awesome animated widgets of sports visualization that were the greatest visual part of the sportsbook.
+We produced awesome animated widgets of sports visualization that were the most significant visual part of the sportsbook.

 ## Software Developer at Softserve